modsim/ChromaHD-genmesh/README.md

-# genmesh
+genmesh

 Generate meshes from packing files (xyzd).
 Depends on OpenCASCADE (7.3) and GMSH (v4+).

-## Installation
+# Installation

 1. Install OpenCASCADE (v 7.30 tested)
-2. Install GMSH with OpenCASCADE link (v 4.2.2)
+2. Install GMSH with OpenCASCADE linked (v 4.4.1)
-3. Compile genmesh with GMSH link.
+3. Compile genmesh with GMSH linked.

 Note: Ensure that \$LD_LIBRARY_PATH points to the OpenCASCADE libs.

-## Workflow
+# Workflow

 A rough concept of execution is as follows:

 - Read input file (default.in) for parameters.
 - Read packing.xyzd file and store bead data.
 - Sort beads by z co-ordinate and save only nBeads beads.
+- transform beads
-- Generate geometries (Cylinder, Beads, and Bridges) with applied preScalingFactor.
+- Generate geometries (Cylinder, Beads, and Bridges)
 - Perform specified boolean operations: fuse/cut + fragment.
 - Generate Named Physical Groups for different features.
+- save/load geometry
 - Generate mesh.
 - Write full mesh to specified output file.
 - Write individual domains (interstitial and beads) to vtk files.

-Here, the term 'bridges' is used to denote cylindrical objects between individual neighbouring beads.
+Here, the term 'bridges' is used to denote conical/cylindrical objects between individual neighbouring beads.
 Bridges may be used to 'cap' or 'bridge' the beads they connect.

-## Usage
+# Usage

 ```
 ./genmesh <input file> <optional output filename with extension>